likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 >
 > **Finally**, the ML models have been pre-trained on the ADFA-LD dataset - that's 5,205 real syscall sequences from normal and attack scenarios.
 The models are stored in the user cache directory and loaded automatically when the agent starts.
 >
-> All of this is running on a production-grade cloud VM, which demonstrates that this system can be deployed in real-world environments.
-The agent is currently monitoring the system in real-time, and we're ready to demonstrate live attack detection.
+> All of this is running on a production-grade cloud VM.
 >
-> Now let's see it in action."

 ---

 ## 💻 LIVE DEMONSTRATION (5-6 minutes)

 ### Slide 6: Demo Time

-> "Now let me show you the system in action.
 I'll demonstrate live detection of a port scanning attack.
 >
 > **[Switch to dashboard view - show web dashboard at http://[VM_IP]:5001]**
 >